shay2301/oneq-mastra-salesman/AGUI_INTEGRATION_GUIDE.md

 ## 📞 **Ready to Get Started?**

-The enhanced OneQ Salesman Agent is now optimized for immediate post-session deal closure with powerful interactive components.
+The enhanced OneQ Salesman Agent v3.0 is now optimized for immediate post-session deal closure with powerful interactive components AND full transparency.
 Your prospects will see:

 1. **OneQ price prominently** (first number they see)
 2. **Executive summary table** (all critical numbers in one place)
 3. **Revenue opportunity** (upside from faster time-to-market)
 4. **Post-session urgency** (capture 90-minute momentum)
+5. 🆕 **Tool chain transparency** (how calculations are made)
+6. 🆕 **Confidence indicators** (calculation reliability scores)
+7. 🆕 **Reasoning trace** (AI decision-making process)
+8. 🆕 **Real-time progress** (watch calculations happen live)

+**The result:** Prospects see not just compelling numbers, but TRUST the methodology behind them.
+This transparency builds confidence for faster decision-making and immediate deal closure.

-**Next steps:** Install AG-UI, build the components, and start closing deals immediately after your 90-minute sessions! 🎯
+**Next steps:** Install AG-UI, build the transparency-enabled components, and start closing deals with unprecedented trust and speed after your 90-minute sessions! 🎯